tjjdoherty/llm-project-1/README.md

 # llm-project

+## Jan 2025 Update
+- This project repo will stay active and once some work on pipelines and deployment is done, I will return to use multiple models in an ensemble method - one LLM for summary generation and another LLM model to compare the summary results.

 ## Project Task: Summarising News Articles:
 - ### Given a training set of news reports that vary in style and length, use an LLM (T5-small) to produce a summary of the long form text
     - I manually preprocessed and tokenized the dataset initially, before learning the document summarisation can be done end to end through an LLM with its own tokenizer needing to be used